boostercloud/booster/docs/README.md

 generate events, and _eventually_ generate the entities.
 Most of the time this is not perceivable, but under huge loads, it could be noticed.

-This property is called [Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency), and it is a trade-off of high availability for extreme situations, where other systems might simply fail.
+This property is called [Eventual Consistency](https://en.wikipedia.org/wiki/Eventual_consistency), and it is a trade-off to have high availability for extreme situations, where other systems might simply fail.

 ### 5. Read models and projections